Sparse Beats Dense: Rethinking Supervision in Radar-Camera Depth Completion: Related Work

 \section{Related Work}

-\textbf{Radar-Camera Depth Completion.} Radar-Camera depth completion uses extremely sparse radar point clouds and camera images to obtain dense depth maps with LiDAR point clouds supervision.
+\textbf{Radar-Camera Depth Completion.} Radar-camera depth completion uses extremely sparse radar point clouds and camera images to obtain dense depth maps with sparse LiDAR point clouds supervision.
 Existing methods \cite{long2021radar,singh2023depth} have found that training based on single-frame LiDAR (sparse supervision) leads to severe stripe-like scanning pattern artifacts.
-As a workaround, previous methods typically employ multi-frame accumulation or interpolation to obtain dense supervision.
-RadarNet \cite{singh2023depth} stacks 161 frames of LiDAR data for densification and then removes potentially moving objects (such as cars, people, etc.) based on semantic segmentation masks.
-RC-PDA \cite{long2021radar} uses 25 frames of LiDAR data for stacking and utilizes the optical flow and semantic segmentation masks for occlusion removal.
-DORN \cite{lo2021depth} interpolated from sparse LiDAR data and RGB images via the colorization method \cite{levin2004colorization}.
-While these hand-made ``dense” LiDAR supervision methods alleviate the problem, it inevitably introduces noises such as moving objects and inter-frame errors.
-Even worse, it blurs the projection transformations between the image, radar, and LiDAR coordinate systems.
-In contrast, our proposed ``Disruption-Compensation" framework improves the scanning pattern problem under the sparse supervision and achieves high-performance and efficiency.
+As a workaround, previous methods \cite{long2021radar,singh2023depth, lo2021depth} typically employed multi-frame accumulation or interpolation to obtain dense supervision.
+While these hand-crafted dense LiDAR supervision methods alleviated the problem of stripe-like artifacts, they inevitably introduced noises such as inter-frame noises and interpolation errors.
+In contrast, our proposed \textit{Disruption-Compensation} framework mitigates the scanning pattern problem under sparse supervision and achieves high performance and efficiency.

-\textbf{LiDAR-Camera Depth Completion.} Our task of depth completion has the same goal as LiDAR-Camera depth completion \cite{lin2022dynamic,rho2022guideformer,yan2022rignet,qiu2019deeplidar,cheng2018depth,hu2021penet,imran2021depth}.
-However, radar point clouds are extremely sparse with low resolution and noisy compared to LiDAR data, which makes these methods unsuitable for this task.
+\textbf{LiDAR-Camera Depth Completion.} This task \cite{lin2022dynamic,rho2022guideformer,yan2022rignet,qiu2019deeplidar,cheng2018depth,hu2021penet,imran2021depth} aims to obtain dense depth maps given LiDAR data and camera images, which shares similar targets to our radar-camera depth completion task.
+However, compared to LiDAR input data, radar input point clouds are noisy and extremely sparse with low resolutions, rendering these methods unsuitable for solving our task.

-\textbf{Radar-Camera Object Detection.} Radar-Camera depth completion shares a similar goal with detection, which is to fuse complementary information between radar and images \cite{nabati2021centerfusion,hwang2022cramnet,kim2023crn,kim2023craft,wei2022mmwave,paek2022k}.
-CRAFT \cite{kim2023craft} associate radar points around the image proposals using adaptive thresholds in polar coordinates.
-CRN \cite{kim2023crn} use radar-assisted view transformation (RVT) to transform image and radar features into BEV.
-However, the above methods aim to force the alignment of radar and image features in 3D space to predict attribute and location of 3D objects.
-In contrast, Radar-Camera depth completion predicts dense depth under the 2D image plane with sparse supervision, leading to collapsed projection transformation.